RoyceCho1/PPD/README.md

 # Personalized Preference Fine-tuning of Diffusion Models

-This is the public implementation of [Personalized Preference Fine-tuning of Diffusion Models](https://arxiv.org/abs/2501.06655) (PPD).
+This is the public implementation of [Personalized Preference Fine-tuning of Diffusion Models](https://arxiv.org/abs/2501.06655) (PPD), accepted to CVPR 2025.
 PPD is a comprehensive framework for personalized text-to-image generation.
 This project adapts from the [LLaVA-NeXT repository](https://github.com/LLaVA-VL/LLaVA-NeXT).

+**Note**: This codebase includes only the VLM component (Stage 1 in Figure 1 of the paper).
+The diffusion fine-tuning component (Stage 2) was developed during an industry internship and is not open-sourced.
 ## 📁 Project Structure

 ```